microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 *Attributes:*
 - `generateHeader`
 Boolean.
 Automatically generate a header element based on provided columns.
 Default is true.
+Authors who wish to not have a header row or wish to generate their own can set this to false.

 *properties:*
-- `rows`
+- `rowsData`
 An array of objects that contain the data to be displayed.
 Each object corresponds to one row.

-- `columns`
+- `columnsData`
 An array of `DataGridColumn` objects that define what columns will be displayed in the grid.
 The order of the columns determines their order in the grid.

 - `rowItemTemplate`